1981 New Jersey gubernatorial election: Crime and guns

 Most Democratic candidates stressed the need to fight crime, supporting restoration of the death penalty, mandatory sentences without parole for gun crimes, limits on plea-bargaining, and tougher treatment of violent juvenile defenders.
 Merlino, for instance, emphasized his sponsorship of a ban on the sale or importation of handguns.
 Some candidates who supported a national ban nevertheless called Merlino's ban unworkable.
-It drew opposition from many rural legislators and sportsmen's and gun clubsand support from the National Coalition to Ban Handguns.
+It drew opposition from many rural legislators and sportsmen's and gun clubs and support from the National Coalition to Ban Handguns.

 Two candidates broke from the pack on crime in different ways.
-In May, Florio was the sole Democrat endorsed by the National Rifle Association; the organization endorsed all of the Republican candidates.
+In May, Florio was the sole Democrat endorsed by the National Rifle Association of America; the organization endorsed all of the Republican candidates.
 Gibson maintained his opposition to the death penalty.